 - Higher labor costs: When fiber optic cables are terminated in the field, costs can be high.
 There are a variety of other tools needed, many steps need to be taken, and field technicians need to have the right training.

-- Slower installations: Installation will take longer due to terminating connectors and making sure the fiber optics cables and assemblies are working properly with testing.
+- Slower installations: Installation will take longer due to terminating connectors and making sure the fiber optic cables and assemblies are working properly with testing.

-- Potential termination issues: Termination issues can occur depending on the skill level of each technician and knowledge of fiber optic cables and assemblies.
-Field terminated fiber optic cable may be inexpensive at the time of purchase.
+- Potential termination issues: Termination issues can occur depending on the skill level of each technician and their knowledge of fiber optic cables and assemblies.
+Field-terminated fiber optic cable may be inexpensive at the time of purchase.
 However, extra expenses could be encountered in the field through termination, raising the cost of any project.

-These cables are the same as fiber optic cables that are terminated in the field; the only difference is the manufacture will terminate these cables with all the necessary connectors prior to shipment.
+These cables are the same as fiber optic cables that are terminated in the field; the only difference is that the manufacturer will terminate these cables with all the necessary connectors prior to shipment.
 This allows the manufacturer to precision polish all the end faces of the fiber connectors and ensure the terminations are within the required specification.
-From the installers viewpoint this can drastically decrease installation time.
+From the installer's viewpoint, this can drastically decrease installation time.

-- Lower costs and time savings: Since these cables arrive pre-terminated on site there are no cable termination preparation, connectors, tool kits, nor testers needed.
-These cables require minimal time and effort for implementation for any installer weather experienced or not.
+- Lower costs and time savings: Since these cables arrive pre-terminated on site, there is no cable termination preparation, connectors, or tool kits.
+These cables require minimal time and effort for implementation for any installer, whether experienced or not.

-What are the 5 Benefits to pre-terminated fiber cable?
+What are the 5 Benefits of pre-terminated fiber cable?

-Installing (1) 12-strand pre-terminated fiber optic cable assemblies, or pre-terminated fiber assemblies can reduce overall installation costs by nearly 50% (or more).
-This is done by eliminating rework, achieving termination efficiency whereby the pre-terminated cable is precision polished.
+Installing (1) 12-strand pre-terminated fiber optic cable assemblies or pre-terminated fiber assemblies can reduce overall installation costs by nearly 50% (or more).
+This is done by eliminating rework and achieving termination efficiency, whereby the pre-terminated cable is precision polished.
 It may also be possible to eliminate in-depth testing as the pre-terminated links have already been tested at the factory and provide insertion loss and return loss results.
-It can also eliminate the need for end equipment and consumables because there is no need to cleave, splice or polish the connector.
-Utilizing these savings can help pre-terminated fiber installations significantly reduce overall installation cost.
+It can also eliminate the need for end equipment and consumables because there is no need to cleave, splice, or polish the connector.
+Utilizing these savings can help pre-terminated fiber installations significantly reduce the overall installation cost.

-The manufacturing process has improved in speed and can provide pre-terminated fiber optic components in two to four days (they may take longer to reach the destination depending on where it is are coming from).
+The manufacturing process has improved in speed and can provide pre-terminated fiber optic components in two to four days (they may take longer to reach the destination depending on where they are coming from).
 Pre-terminated fiber can be ideal for helping to shorten project deadlines and increase overall deployment speed.
-Without the need to wait a week, two weeks or even three weeks to get a custom fiber optic component can be a real time saver when it comes to fiber deployment.
+Without the need to wait a week, two weeks, or even three weeks to get a custom fiber optic component, this can be a real time saver when it comes to fiber deployment.

 Mission-critical fiber networks require the highest-level performance in the cable assembly.
-Due to poor air quality, low-end face polishing efficiency, and poor cleaning and test protocols, field termination can affect the overall quality of the termination which will result in higher insertion loss and poorer return loss.
-Pre-terminated fiber optic components are manufactured in a clean room and undergo a series of inspections, including multiple end face inspections and certification of specific insertion loss/return loss thresholds.
-The cable is tested end to end before it reaches the job site to ensure it is a quality, high performance cable.
+Due to poor air quality, low-end face polishing efficiency, and poor cleaning and test protocols, field termination can affect the overall quality of the termination, which will result in higher insertion loss and poorer return loss.
+Pre-terminated fiber optic components are manufactured in a clean room and undergo a series of inspections, including multiple end-face inspections and certification of specific insertion loss and return loss thresholds.
+The cable is tested end-to-end before it reaches the job site to ensure it is a quality, high-performance cable.

 Which should I choose?

-If you are looking for a specific pre-terminated cable please fill our Custom Cable Configurator this will help in providing our customers the pre-terminated configurations that they need.
+If you are looking for a specific pre-terminated cable, please fill out our Custom Cable Configurator This will help in providing our customers with the pre-terminated configurations that they need.

 trueFIBER presents the information on our website, including the “Fiber Forum” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.